Masters of South Texas member honors her coach with five nationalchampionships in Ohio

 “If anybody else had been on deck that day, I wouldn’t have done it,” Sauer says.
 “None of this would be if it weren’t for her.”

-Sauer’s determination and Van Horn’s coaching helped Sauer win national championships in the 50 and 100 butterfly and the 100, 400, and 800 freestyle at the 2021 U.S. Masters Swimming Long Course National Championship.
+Van Horn’s support and coaching when Sauer began swimming, as well as the coaching of others who followed Van Horn, helped Sauer win national championships in the 50 and 100 butterfly and the 100, 400, and 800 freestyle at the 2021 U.S. Masters Swimming Long Course National Championship in October.

 The wins were just the latest accomplishment for Sauer, a member of Masters of South Texas who has recorded 125 Top 10 times and was a USMS pool All-American in 2016.
 But having this much athletic success didn’t seem likely that long ago.